vibbits/CAMEL/README.md

 [MMBR]: http://mmbr.asm.org/

-This project aims to be an updated, interactive version of:
+This project is the updated, interactive version of the original list at:
 https://www.biw.kuleuven.be/comp2/camel/

 ## Application outline